davidschmitt/terraform-workshop/README.md

 # terraform-workshop

-Demonstrate key features of Terraforms by incrementally moving from hello world VPC to fully usable public/private subnets in AWS.
+Demonstrate key features of Terraforms by incrementally moving from "hello world" AWS VPC to fully usable public and private subnets peered across multiple AWS regions (plus a couple of demo EC2 instances).

+Key goals are:

+* Incrementally building a Terraform configuration step-by-step
+* Explanations of each what each step does and why
+* Periodic “apply” to demonstrate incremental provisioning
+* Examples of best practices for structuring Terraform modules
+* Exploring the most commonly used parts of Terraform syntax
+* A final result that can be used for future reference

 # To initiate a live demo: